You can also download the audio version from the Eating Enlightenment website from here.

 People think “Sugar makes me fat, it makes me overweight, it makes me fatigued, I hate myself after I eat sugar, I lose all this confidence.”

 But the main reward is actually incredibly obvious.
 The joy.
 The temporary relief as you eat the ice cream.
 It’s like you’re in heaven for a few minutes, before crashing back to reality.
+This is why you need to be emotionally healthy because otherwise the allure of sugar to make you feel better is very hard to resist.

 Yet for a few minutes all your problems go away, it’s like sugar is a drug.